SeanTangney/p-j_tangney/README.md

 5. Change the current working directory to the location where you want the cloned directory to be made.
 6. Type "Git Clone", and then paste the url you copied in step 3.
 7. Press enter, your local clone will be created.

+## Features I would like to implement
+-   I would like to add a [hamburger menu](https://www.w3schools.com/howto/howto_js_mobile_navbar.asp) to the website.
+-   I would like to add a feature that allows the user to individually select each gallery image and view it in a larger form.

 ## Credits
 1. Code